-In connection with your audits of the Antonio B. Won Pat International Airport Authority, Guam as of September 30, 2010 and 2009 and for the years then ended, we recognize that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion whether the financial statements present fairly, in all material respects, the financial position, changes in financial position and cash flows of Authority in conformity with accounting principles generally accepted in the United States.
+In connection with your audits of the financial statements of the Antonio B. Won Pat International Airport Authority, Guam (the Authority) as of September 30, 2012 and 2011 and for the years then ended, we recognize that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion whether the financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the Authority in conformity with US generally accepted accounting principles.